2026 Golden Globe Race

 THE PLANS

-I took possession of CLARA from Simon at Lorient late in June.
-Simon was kind to help prepare the vesssel for launch as she had sat idle since June 2023.
+I took possession of CLARA from Simon at Lorient late in June 2024.
+Simon was kind to help prepare the vessel for launch as she had sat idle since June 2023.
 On July 21st, I launched alone from Lorient due southwest toward the Azores.
 With the fickle Azores High, I encountered varying wind conditions allowing me to test all sail configurations.
-I was also building my confidence in my Hydrovane, the wind powered steering system which required no power, nor did it get tired or distracted, serving as a reliable crew member.
+At the same time, I was building my confidence in my Hydrovane, the wind powered steering system which required no power, nor did it get tired or distracted, serving as a reliable crew member.
 Given the variable wind conditions and my later than expected launch, I carefully monitored the wind forecasts then chose to avoid wind holes.
 When satisfied that my total distance sailed solo would be over 2,000 nautical miles to count as my GGR qualification voyage, I turned the boat around on a clockwise course then routed toward Lagos on the southern coast of Portugal for a haul out.
 By the time that I dropped anchor at the marina entrance, the total distance that I had sailed was 2,257M.

 Five Supporting Sponsors will be displayed along the toerail.
 This is South African Kirsten Neuschäfer on S/V Minnehaha.